autocrypt/autocrypt/doc/user-experience.rst

 when composing outbound e-mail that allows the user to encrypt the existing message.
 Some apps might not even have that.

-If you are an implementer, please see :doc:`the Level 0 UI guidance<level0/user-interface>`_ for more details.
+If you are an implementer, please see `the Level 0 UI guidance <level0/user-interface.html>`_ for more details.